srl-labs/containerlab/docs/manual/published-ports.md

     If >5 tcp tunnels is required users should launch a VM in a lab, expose it's SSH service and use this VM as a jumpbox for other TCP services.

 ## Add mysocketio node
 Containerlab integrates with mysocket.io service by leveraging it's client application packaged in a container format.
-In order for the sockets indicated in the `share` block to be exposed, a user needs to add a node of `mysocketio` kind to the topology.
+In order for the sockets indicated in the `publish` block to be exposed, a user needs to add a node of `mysocketio` kind to the topology.
 Augmenting the topology we used above, the full topology file will look like:

 ```yaml
 name: demo